shivampathak86/ExlTestRepo/README.md

   4. run command : mvn install -X the abobve command will insatll all the required dependencies like Selenium , TestNG finally at the end it will trigger all the tests
- 5. similarly you can use anotehr command: mvn clean test the above command will clean project and run tests
+ 5. similarly you can use another command: mvn clean test the above command will clean project and run tests
  6. once tests are completed ouput file ( route_Chrome.txt and route_FF.txt ) should be shown in <your local folder path\ExlTestRepo\googlemap\src

 ****************************************************************************************
 **Test Reports**
 1. The plugins used in this project will automatically generates reports
-2. you can veiew different format of reports
+2. You can veiew different format of reports
 Example as below , *Please note both report will have same data* If you use "mvn install" report will be generated in <your local folder path>\ExlTestRepo\googlemap\target\surefire-reports\emailable-report.html and index.html
 If you use "mvn clean test" report will be generated in <your local folder path>\ExlTestRepo\googlemap\test-output\emailable-report.html and index.html

 **********************************************************************************************
 **Execution of tests in cloud - LambdaTest**
-1. I have also created provision of running testin distributed - Selenium grid achitecture using cloud grid prvoder called lambdatest
+1. I have also created provision of running test indistributed - Selenium grid achitecture using cloud grid prvoder called lambdatest
 2. All you need  is uncomment code for running test in cloud architecture in file <your local folder path>\ExlTestRepo\googlemap\src\test\java\exl\googlemap\GoogleMapWebUITests.java
 3. Benifits
  you can see video logs